 How can I get the materials and books I need for my classes?

 FIT's Barnes & Noble Bookstore can ship books and course related materials to students through its website.
 It has also expanded the digital format availability of course materials which provides students access to materials immediately after orders are processed.
-Students will also be able to shop in-person.
-In addition, check the Gladys Marcus Library which has many textbooks and readings available virtually.
+Students are also be able to shop in-person.
+In addition, visit the Gladys Marcus Library website, which has many textbooks and readings available virtually.

-Can I participate in a credit-bearing internship in fall 2020?
+Can I participate in a credit-bearing internship in spring 2021?
 What are the guidelines?

 Yes.
 Click here for information on the process and deadlines.
-Fall 2020 internship and career planning courses will be conducted remotely.
+Spring 2021 internship and career planning courses will be conducted remotely.
 FIT strongly recommends that all students intern in remote/virtual internships.
 Should you choose to participate in-person at an internship site, you must adhere to current state and local COVID-19 directives, plus CDC guidelines.
-All students who will participate in a Fall 2020 academic-credit internship must electronically sign the COVID-19 Internship Waiver no later than August 28th.
-For details click here.
+All students who will participate in a spring 2021 academic-credit internship must electronically sign a COVID-19 Internship Waiver.
+For details, click here.

-How will I be teaching my classes in fall 2020?
+How will I be teaching my classes in spring 2021?

-Your schedule should indicate whether the section you are teaching is offered hybrid, remote (synchronous) or online (asynchronous).
+Your schedule should indicate whether the section you are teaching is hybrid, remote (synchronous), or online (asynchronous).
 If you are unsure, contact your department chair.

 In whatever format you will be teaching, the overall goals and course learning outcomes of the course should remain the same.
 There are many resources available from the Office of Online Learning and Academic Technologies as well as the Center for Excellence in Teaching to assist you in planning.